gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 RFC Editor independently of the IETF Standards Process.
 (See Section 4.)

 n.
+"IETF Intellectial Property Management": IETF IPM, the role of holding and administering the intellectual property rights for the IETF.

-"IETF Intellectual Property Managment Corporation": A Delaware corporation established in 2023.
+o.
+"IETF Intellectual Property Managment Corporation": IETF IPMC, A Delaware corporation established in 2023 as the legal entity supporting the IETF IPM role and the successor entity to the IETF Trust.

 # Introduction

-This document updates an Internet Best Current Practices for the Internet Community, and requests discussion and suggestions for improvements.
-Distribution of this memo is unlimited.

 In all matters of copyright and document procedures, the intent is to benefit the Internet community and the public at large, while respecting